TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/6-Persistence/3-implement-individual-database-queries.rst

 Implicit relation cardinality handling
 --------------------------------------

-Extbase support server types of cardinalities that describe the relationship between entities - which among these are ``RELATION_HAS_ONE`` (1:1), ``RELATION_HAS_MANY`` (1:n) and ``RELATION_HAS_AND_BELONGS_TO_MANY`` (m:n).
+Extbase support serveral types of cardinalities that describe the relationship between entities - which among these are ``RELATION_HAS_ONE`` (1:1), ``RELATION_HAS_MANY`` (1:n) and ``RELATION_HAS_AND_BELONGS_TO_MANY`` (m:n).

-Using these types in individual queries, will result in invoking a ``LEFT JOIN`` on the database layer.
+Using these types in individual queries, will result in invoking an implicit ``LEFT JOIN`` on the database layer.
 The following section are using the *Blog Example* to explain what happens under the hood in terms of database queries.
-The entities used are the following:
+The used entities are the following:

 * ``Blog.posts`` *having 1:n relation to* ``Post``
 * ``Post.author`` *having 1:1 relation to* ``Person``